 Learn more about yourself through the occupations sorter (Occ-u-Sort), skills inventory (Micro Skills Inventory), and a brief personality inventory (True Colors).
 Through utilization of your assessment results, Eureka will suggest potential careers for you.
 You can save all results on your profile and log-in whenever you want.
 The system also features in-depth information about specific occupations, graduate programs, scholarships/grants, financial aid, international careers, and more.
 Over 4,000 colleges & universities are represented.

-*Fresno State students can contact Career Services for the Eureka Site ID code.
+*Fresno State students can contact Career Development Center for the Eureka Site ID code.

 CareerLeader– College (CL–C)